jacebrowning/jacebrowning.info/_posts/2016-10-21-itemizing-career-goals.md

   - music
   - theme parks

-4. Work on Python code full-time
+4. Work at "a Python shop"

-5. Consult other companies and teams on:
+5. Consult teams and companies on:
   - Automation
   - Quality Assurance
   - Testing